 Assisting IVF treatment with acupuncture can improve the success rate by 65% according to the NHS Choices website

-The authors of the 2008 systematic review found that IVF with acupuncture increased the odds of pregnancy by 65% (according to early evidence on ultrasound), increased the odds of ongoing pregnancy by 87% (according to ultrasound evidence of pregnancy at 12 weeks) and increased the odds of a live birth by 91% compared with IVF on its own.
+The authors of a 2008 systematic review found that IVF with acupuncture increased the odds of pregnancy by 65% (according to early evidence on ultrasound), increased the odds of ongoing pregnancy by 87% (according to ultrasound evidence of pregnancy at 12 weeks) and increased the odds of a live birth by 91% compared with IVF on its own.

 In 2018 a more comprehensive systematic review showed acupuncture to significantly improve the live birth rates of sub fertile patients undergoing IVF and ICSI.
 The full report is available to download here.

 In the UK, the overall birth rate following assisted reproduction is only 21% to 22% (for fresh and frozen transfers) and so, with acupuncture improving the odds by as much as 65%, it is a real breakthrough that we are now recognised to complement IVF treatments in this way.
 In fact, many fertility clinics in Europe have an in-house Acupuncturist.

 I have supported many women through their IUI (Intra Uterine Insemination), ICSI (Intra-Cytoplasmic Sperm Injection) or IVF (In Vitro Fertilisation) procedures.
 It is important when undergoing these procedures to have some treatment before the procedure is likely to take place as it will give the acupuncturist time to get to know the patient’s health and to work on optimising the uterine lining and quality of the eggs before they are harvested.
 Certainly research indicates that the more treatments that are carried out prior to insemination, the greater the chance of live birth.
 It is also not at all unheard of that patients of mine waiting to undergo IVF and having regular acupuncture treatment have found that they fall pregnant naturally.